 The two one-week sessions focus on how the farmer and nature work together to grow healthy crops.
-Camp is directed by Elaine Madigan, Terhune Orchards Education Director and Manger for over twenty-five years.

 This hands-on program includes a variety of activities, games, crafts and field trips that will teach the campers about farm life.
-Activities include visiting Terhune Orchards’ fields to pick fruits and vegetables, which campers then prepare for healthy snacks, becoming friends with our animals, including gathering our chickens’ eggs, brushing and feeding all the animals, studying insects, butterflies, and bees, identifying trees on the nature trail, learning about how farm and nature work together, water quality, discovering nature in the Children’s garden (planting, caring and harvesting), to name a few.
-Hiking the Farm Trail, exploring the StonyBrook, and a trip to the Howell Living History Farm to compare a modern family farm to practices at the turn of the century provide additional fun activities for the campers.
+Activities include visiting Terhune Orchards’ fields to pick fruits and vegetables, which campers then prepare for healthy snacks, becoming friends with our animals, including gathering eggs, feeding all the animals, studying insects, identifying trees on the nature trail, water quality, discovering nature in the Children’s garden (planting, caring and harvesting), to name a few.
+Hiking the Farm Trail and exploring the Stony Brook provide additional fun activities for the campers.

-Examples of hands-on fun activities may include:
+Examples of hands-on fun activities: